What type of art was created during the Bauhaus art movement?

 Poster for the 1923 Bauhaus Exhibition in Weimar by Joost Schmidt

 Joost Schmidt’s poster for the 1923 Bauhaus Exhibition in Weimar is a visual testament to the avant-garde spirit of the movement.
-Schmidt, a Bauhaus student and later a teacher, crafted a design that transcended traditional poster conventions.
-Anecdotes suggest that Schmidt aimed to evoke curiosity and challenge conventional perceptions of art.
+Schmidt, a Bauhaus student and later a teacher, crafted a design that transcended traditional poster conventions of the time.
+Anecdotes suggest that Schmidt aimed to evoke curiosity and challenge conventional perceptions of design.
 The poster, with its dynamic typography and abstract composition, not only promoted the exhibition but became a landmark in graphic design, influencing generations to come.

 Homage to the Square: Temperate by Josef Albers